dss-extensions/DSS-Python/README.md

 from dss import DSS as dss_engine
 ```

-If you need the mixed-cased handling (that is, you were not using early bindings with win32com), add a call to `dss.set_case_insensitive_attributes()`.
+If you need support for arbitrary capitalization (that is, you were not using early bindings with win32com), add a call to `dss.set_case_insensitive_attributes()`.

 Assuming you have a DSS script named `master.dss`, you should be able to run it as shown below: